nservant/HiC-Pro/doc/MANUAL.rst

 1. **Reads Mapping**

 | Each mate is independantly aligned on the reference genome.
 The mapping is performed in two steps.
 First, the reads are aligned using an end-to-end aligner.
 Second, reads spanning the ligation junction are trimmmed from their 3' end, and aligned back on the genome.
 Aligned reads for both fragment mates are then paired in a single paired-end BAM file.
 Singletons and multi-hits can be discarded according the confirguration parameters.
+Note that if if the *LIGATION_SITE* parameter in the not defined, HiC-Pro will skip the second step of mapping.

 2. **Fragment assignment and filtering**